 Dear Website Visitors, on February 4, at the Children's Museum of Richmond, located at 2626 W Broad St, Richmond, VA 23220 at 11 AM, I staged a production on the "March on Washington for Jobs and Freedom".
 Also at 1 PM, I staged a production on Frederick Douglass titled "The Present and Future of the Colored Race of America" It was a great experience, and I hope I will be able to do it again!
 It was a history lesson for all!

-Dear Website Visitors, I am blessed to have the opportunity to announce, that I am going to be the subject of a new documentary called "Being Fearless", by the Omega Institute out of Rhinebeck, NY.
+Dear Website Visitors, I am blessed to have the opportunity to announce, that I am the subject of a new documentary called "Being Fearless", by the Omega Institute out of Rhinebeck, NY.
 This film is being done by filmmaker Natasha Scully!
-This documentary is an opportunity to show how profound and necessary dialogue, contemplative wisdom, social justice activism, and the handling of my experiences have left me where I am today, and to show how I have used those in order to have navigate through the times in which we live at this current moment.
-A time of disruption.
-A time of injustice.
-There will also be a "Being Fearless Conference" from October 13-15, in Rhinebeck, NY at the Omega Institute located at 150 Lake Dr, Rhinebeck, NY 12572.
-The Being Fearless Conference will have wonderful and extravagant teachers such as Van Jones, Cornel West, Amy Goodman, Bill Moyers, Opal Tometi, Sister Joan Chittister, John Kabat-Zinn, Paul Hawken, Rhonda V. Magee, David W. Orr, Jamia Wilson, Sarah van Gelder, Tristan Harris, Omekongo Dibinga, Ali Smith, Atman Smith, and Andres Gonzales.
-Many different issues that concern our nation are going to be addressed such as race, politics, and climate.
-For those of you who cannot make it in person to see these amazing teachers and speakers, the conference is also going to be an online event as well!
-For $5, you get access to the full conference live and on demand, and all of the dynamic speakers that come along with it.
-Not only that, but you're helping to open the event to thousands, and gain insight and tools to navigate these complex times.
-Make sure to visit the link down below, in order to pay the $5, and to get to access the full event and to pay it forward to others to have this message and this conference shared throughout the nation.
-For more information about the conference, you can visit:
+This documentary is an opportunity to show how profound and necessary dialogue, contemplative wisdom, social justice activism, and the handling of my experiences have left me where I am today, and to show how I have used those in order to have navigate through the times in which we live at this current moment, and how I have turned tragedy into triumph!
+The introductory video to the documentary is below for you to watch!
+It was also a blessing to be a part of the "Being Fearless Conference" from October 13-15, in Rhinebeck, NY at the Omega Institute located at 150 Lake Dr, Rhinebeck, NY 12572.
+The Omega Institute is a holistic institute that infuses peace and mindfulness into it's many programs!
+The Being Fearless Conference was an opportunity that invited many speakers, such as myself, to talk about how we can infuse mindfulness into social justice.
+I want to thank the Omega Institute for inviting me, because it provided me an opportunity to learn about how mindful I am, based on the teachings of the many wonderful speakers that attended the event.
+Many different issues that are concerning our nation were addressed such as race, politics, and climate change.
+For those of you, who would still like to view the conference on demand, the conference is an on demand event as well!
+For $5, you get access to the full conference on demand, and all of the dynamic speakers that come along with it.
+Make sure to visit the link down below, in order to pay the $5, and get the entire conference on demand through December 14!